 TJCTC charges a $15.00 administration fee for all exams, including re-examinations.
 Participants must pay the examination fee by providing a check or money order payable to “Texas State University” at the exam site.
 Exam fees cannot be refunded after the participant begins the exam.

-Below are a list of newly certified clerks.
+Below are a list of newly certified clerks for the FY18 academic year.
 Thank you for all your hard work.

 Level I Civil Exam

 Stacey Barber- Denton County